Building On the Rock of Scripture

 4. Those who have heard, in an honest and good heart, who continue to believe and hold fast by perseverance, bear fruit.

 Is the condition of the soil (our heart) something we have no control over?
-I would say no. Jesus’ parable does not suggest this but rather it is the result of a choice we make in response to hearing Christ’s words.
+I would say no. Jesus’ parable does not suggest this.
+Note: the word is sown in our heart but it is how we respond to the word that will determine whether we bear fruit or not.
 Jesus goes on to say:

 “So take care how you listen; for whoever has, to him more shall be given; and whoever does not have, even what he thinks he has shall be taken away from him.” (v 18)

 But He answered and said to them, “My mother and My brothers are these who hear the word of God and do it.” (v 21)